Our war dead must not fall into the trenches of our collective failing memory

 Bishop Mason’s reflection

 The difference between a myth and a historical account can be seen in the telling: the former usually takes the form “once upon a time” and then proceeds to highlight some generalised truth of the human condition; the latter gives details such as time, place, person and event.
 Although both offer valuable insights, care should be taken not to conflate them.
 Hercules is no more historic than Winston Churchill is mythic.
 Mythologising people from our past simply serves to set them apart as disembodied ideas separate from our own lived and concrete experience.
 Our Christian history is not immune to this tendency either with those who would reduce Jesus himself to an archetype, expounding common truths like other wise teachers of the past.
-Remembering names, dates, places, events helps us to ensure this does not happen.
+Remembering names, dates, places, and events helps us to ensure this does not happen.
 It maintains our solidarity with the past.

 One small constituency we may not immediately call to mind, however, is that of military chaplains.
 In the First World War 179 paid the ultimate price, 36 of whom were Catholic, including Fr Willie Doyle whose cause for canonisation is still proceeding and, please God, will serve as a beacon of priestly heroism.